[[caption-width-right:320:It's a block-eat-block world.]]

 * ExtremeOmnivore: If it moves, or grows, you can and will eat it.

 * FragileSpeedster: Redapeds.
-They might not be the fastest, but their jumps are so great that they can dance around anything if one knows how to use them.
+Their jumps are so great that they can dance around anything if one knows how to use them.
 That, and some dive bomb when the pounce, becoming a bullet made of meat.
+Many moves are highly telegraphed though, which can lead to a real beating if not careful.

 * GenerationXerox: Every time you mate your character dies and you start playing as their son with the same consciousness.

-* GettingCrapPastTheRadar: When successfully pulling of an "Eat 'n Run" the eaten monster's head creates a fountain of blood.
-Eating regularly also results in the monster expelling blood.
+* GettingCrapPastTheRadar: When successfully pulling off an "Eat 'n Run", the eaten monster's head creates a fountain of blood.
+Eating also regularly results in the monster expelling blood.
 Yet the game still is rated E.

 * GlassCannon: Blueocytes, which have great attack power and illogically cool long ranged pounces, but are weak otherwise.
 Some species have their heads positioned sideways so that they can circle their prey.